kammas/aws-playground/Notes on AC SAP/Notes.md

 1. Retain (not worth the time/effort to migrate) - FOR cases it is not worth to move or extremely risky Complex legacy applications / hard to test

 ##  Virtual Machine Migrations (8:08)
-Migrating VMs and applications:
+Migrating VMs and applications:<p>
-We use the **Application Discovery Service** for DISCOVERY ONLY: a)**Agentless (Connector)** an OVA appliance (Open Virualization Format), integrates with VMWare and creates inventory and resource usage like CPU, limited capabilities of discovery, b)**Agent Based** discovery (within a VM) for full data gathering (network,processes,usage,performance etc), even network communication/dependency among servers
+We use the **Application Discovery Service** for DISCOVERY ONLY: a)**Agentless (Connector)** an OVA appliance (Open Virualization Format), integrates with VMWare and creates inventory and resource usage like CPU, limited capabilities of discovery, b)**Agent Based** discovery (within a VM) for full data gathering (network,processes,usage,performance etc), even network communication/dependency among servers<p>
-Application Discovery Service can integrate with **AWS migration hub** which tracks migrations within AWS, by providing it the overall architecture of the on premises environment
+Application Discovery Service can integrate with **AWS migration hub** which tracks migrations within AWS, by providing it the overall architecture of the on premises environment<p>
-**SMS (Server Migration Service)** is an Agentless Connector that can migrate whole VM's to AWS of resources discovered by ADS, using Incremental replication of Live Volumes
+**SMS (Server Migration Service)** is an Agentless Connector that can migrate whole VM's to AWS of resources discovered by ADS, using Incremental replication of Live Volumes<p>
 Server Migration Service supports:
 1. VMWare
 1. Hyper-V
 1. AzureVM

-SMS also supports multi-server migrations orchestration To use it we install a connector (a preconfigured VM) which can interact with the Virtual Server and access the VMs and associated storage, transfers data to S3 within AWS
+SMS also supports multi-server migrations orchestration<p>
+To use it we install a connector (a preconfigured VM) which can interact with the Virtual Server and access the VMs and associated storage, transfers data to S3 within AWS
-These S3 data can be converted to AMIs and used to create VMs or EC2, with CFN or other means
+These S3 data can be converted to AMIs and used to create VMs or EC2, with CFN or other means<p>

 ##  Database Migration Service (DMS) (11:06)
 Migration options